2021 Handbook of Florida Water Regulation: State Groundwater Discharge Regulations

 What are the state groundwater classifications?

-The permits to discharge into groundwater are based on whether the discharge can impact the quality of receiving water, different for specific categories of groundwater.
-By law, groundwater is classified into five categories (Classes G-I, F-I, G-II, G-III, G-IV) based on whether the water is potable (i.e., high quality and can be used to supply drinking water), the total of dissolved solids the water contains, and finally on whether the water is located in a confined or an unconfined aquifer as defined by Florida Administrative Code 62-520.410(1).
+The permits to discharge into groundwater are based on whether the discharge can impact the quality of receiving water.
+The groundwater quality criteria depend on the designated use of groundwater, and aquifers that provide drinking water are protected with the strictest water quality criteria.
+By law, groundwater is classified into five designated use categories (Classes G-I, F-I, G-II, G-III, G-IV) based on three criteria: potable vs non-potable water use (i.e., high quality and can be used to supply drinking water), the total of dissolved solids the water contains, and confined versus unconfined aquifer as defined by Florida Administrative Code 62-520.410(1).
 Under the classification scheme,

-Class G-I water is potable groundwater in a single source aquifer (where single source means that the aquifer is the only reasonably available source of potable water to a significant segment of the population) with a total dissolved solids content of less than 3,000 mg/L (Note: Class G-I water is the most protected and has the strictest criteria that must be met).
+- Class G-I water is groundwater designated to potable water use.
+This category is groundwater in a “single source” aquifer, implying that the aquifer is the only reasonably available source of potable water to a significant segment of the population.
+To receive G-I designated use, groundwater should have a total dissolved solids content of less than 3,000 mg/L.

-Class F-I water is potable groundwater in surficial aquifers (i.e., shallow aquifers that are close to the surface) in northeast Flagler County as described by Florida Administrative Code 62-520.460.
+- Class F-I water is also groundwater in a “single source” aquifer designated for potable water use, with a total dissolved solids content of less than 3,000 mg/L. Surficial aquifers (i.e., shallow aquifers that are close to the surface) in northeast Flagler County are specifically designated as Class F-I water by Florida Administrative Code 62-520.460.

-Class G-II water is potable groundwater with a total dissolved solids content up to 10,000 mg/L.
+- Class G-II water is groundwater designated for potable use.
+For this category, total dissolved solids content should be up to 10,000 mg/L.

-Class G-III water is non-potable groundwater located in unconfined aquifers with a total dissolved solids content of 10,000 mg/L or greater.
+- Class G-III water is groundwater designated for non-potable use and located in unconfined aquifers with a total dissolved solids content of 10,000 mg/L or greater.

-Class G-IV water is non-potable groundwater located in confined aquifers with a total dissolved solids content of 10,000 mg/L or greater (Note: Class G-IV waters receive the least amount of protection).
+- Class G-IV water is groundwater designated for non-potable use and located in confined aquifers with a total dissolved solids content of 10,000 mg/L or greater.

 Under Chapter 403, Florida Statutes, Section 403.087, discharge permits (also known as operation permits) are required for stationary installations (i.e., structures that may emit water contaminants in quantities prohibited by the rules).
-For surface water, federal NPDES permits are required for the entities discharging to the water (will be issued only when an applicant can establish that the activity or installation in question will not degrade receiving waters below applicable standards).
+For surface water, federal National Pollutant Discharge Elimination System (NPDES) permits are required if an entity wants to discharge a contaminant into the water.
+NPDES permits will be issued only when an applicant can establish that the activity or installation in question will not degrade receiving waters below applicable standards.

 Note that agricultural water management systems are not required to obtain discharge permits.
 Essentially, as long as the water in an agricultural management system remains within that particular system (e.g., an irrigation operation), no permit is required.
-Once the water leaves that particular system, that discharge is then regulated, and the farming activity maybe liable for groundwater pollution.
-The farmers need to implement FDEP verified Best Management Practices to be released from the liability.
-The BMP implementation (supported by recordkeeping) provides a presumption of compliance with state water quality standards, such that FDEP cannot institute proceedings against the owner of the source of pollution to recover costs or damages associated with the contamination of ground or surface water caused by the pollutant (see Florida Administrative Code 5M-8.003, Presumption of Compliance).
+Once the water leaves that particular system, that discharge is then regulated, and the farming activity may be liable for groundwater pollution.
+To be released from the liability, farmers need to implement applicable Best Management Practices (BMPs) as part of the program administered by the Florida Department of Agriculture and Consumer Services (FDACS).
+The BMP implementation (supported by recordkeeping and implementation verification visits by FDACS staff) provides a presumption of compliance with state water quality standards.
+In other words, if an agricultural operation participates in and follows the requirements of the FDACS-administered BMP program, FDEP cannot institute proceedings against the owner of the source of pollution to recover costs or damages associated with the contamination of water caused by the pollutant (see Florida Administrative Code 5M-8.003, Presumption of Compliance).
+To participate in the FDACS-administered BMP program, agricultural operation must submit the “Notice of Intent to Implement” (NOI) BMPs identified as applicable by FDACS staff during a site visit.
+For specific information about the BMP program, visit the FDACS website (https://www.fdacs.gov/Agriculture-Industry/Water/Agricultural-Best-Management-Practices).

 What Florida programs address groundwater quality?